Our students are active participants in their communities—working on projects that make a real impact while also gaining valuable leadership skills.

-From our distinctive programs like the Garthwait Leadership Center and the Center for Public Service to our specialized offerings—such as programs offered through our Entrepreneurship and Social Innovation Initiative (E-SII) or the Office of Experiential Learning—you’ll have plenty of opportunities to challenge yourself, learn new ways of thinking, and unleash your potential.
+From our distinctive programs like the Garthwait Leadership Center and the Center for Public Service to our specialized offerings—such as programs offered through our Entrepreneurship and Social Innovation Initiative (E-SII)—you’ll have plenty of opportunities to challenge yourself, learn new ways of thinking, and unleash your potential.

 Q & A with Sophie Gelling ’21